 Using the Mandrill Integration to verify your domain name

 Begin by entering a valid email address within your church's domain - ideally an email address that you receive replies to.
 Click "Save and Proceed".
 Now check your email inbox.
-Mandrill Client Services will have sent you a domain verification email that should now be forwarded to us at email@example.com.
+Mandrill Client Services will have sent you a domain verification email that must now be forwarded to us at email@example.com.
 If the email doesn't arrive, check your spam folder.
 The email comes from firstname.lastname@example.org and contains information that we at ChurchSuite need in order to complete the verification of your domain against your ChurchSuite account.

 Note that you can abort and reset the Integration at any time in order to request another email from Mandrill, if you need to.
 Be aware, however, that each Mandrill verification email causes all previously requested emails to expire, so you must send us the latest email that you receive.
-If you have more than one domain to verify, you can simply reset the integration at any time and repeat Stage 1 again - ChurchSuite tracks the progress of each domain's verification through each stage.

 This stage simply involves ticking to confirm that you have forwarded the Mandrill email to us at ChurchSuite Support.
 Once we receive that email and process it, we'll send you a confirmation email back advising that you can proceed to the final stage.
 Now you can tick the box in Stage 2 and click "Save and Proceed".